metagentools/ConDiGA/README.md

 ### Step 1: Assemble reads into contigs

 You have to assemble your reads into contigs using [MEGAHIT](https://github.com/voutcn/megahit) as follows.
+Currently, ConDiGA only supports MEGAHIT assemblies.

 ```
-megahit -1 Reads/reads_1.fq.gz -2 Reads/reads_2.fq.gz --k-min 21 --k-max 141 -o MEGAHIT_output -t 16
+megahit -1 Reads/reads_1.fq.gz -2 Reads/reads_2.fq.gz -o MEGAHIT_output -t 16
 ```

 ### Step 2: Taxonomically annotate contigs

-Next, you have to taxonomically annotate your contigs.
+Next, you have to perform taxonomic annotation on your contigs.
 You can use any tool such as [Kraken2](https://ccb.jhu.edu/software/kraken2/), [Kaiju](https://bioinformatics-centre.github.io/kaiju/) or even [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi).

 As an example, let's run [Kraken2](https://ccb.jhu.edu/software/kraken2/) as follows. `$DBNAME` is the path to your Kraken database.